 - Many grandparents have had ‘toy-free’ houses for years and the thought of introducing lots of toys into an environment that is tidy, can be a bit daunting.
 Can I remind you that you may only have to have toys for six or seven years.
 For the child’s first year of visits, they will probably be entertained by items that mummy or daddy can bring with them in the baby bag.
 Then, when they get a little bit more inquisitive they will look for something more to entertain them.
 If you want to spare your best china and ornaments, now is the time to buy some toys!
 This will continue for four or five year and then, they will be happy to turn up on your doorstep with a bag of items from their own house to entertain them.
-My daughters are five and seven and they bring books and colouring books when we visit Granny and Grandad.
+My daughters are five and seven and they bring books and colouring books when we visit their grandparents.
 I know other kids who bring Lego.

 - Finally, before you start forking out on buying toys, have you checked your attic!?
 You might be surprised to find some toys that your children played with, that can come down for the next generation.

 Bearing these in mind and the fact that the child in question was a one and a half year old girl, here’s the toys that I suggested the grandparents might like to purchase.